Aleyna-B/BanKan/README.md

 # BanKan
  A **WinForms** desktop application for monitoring/manipulating data <br>
+ This is the first CRUD application i made as a homework <br>
  <i>Microsoft Access is used as the database</i>
 <br>
 Randevu and Gonullu modules and the user interface design was made by my teammate